DebbiePotts87/how-to-visit-the-netherlands/README.md

 ---
 # Testing

 The W3C Markup Validator and the W3C CSS Validator were used to validate the code and ensure that there were no syntax errors in the project.
+No errors were found.

 * [W3C Markup Validator](https://validator.w3.org/)
 * [W3C CSS Validator](https://validator.w3.org/)